architector1324/project-demiurg/examples/examples.md

 ### **III.
 Fictional Universes & Media IPs**

-This section demonstrates SRGE's versatility in generating rich ontologies for imagined worlds, ranging from classic fantasy settings to established science fiction franchises.
+This section demonstrates SRGE's versatility in generating rich **realities for imagined worlds, structured by SRGC**, ranging from classic fantasy settings to established science fiction franchises.

 ---